ictinus0222/hackerDen/README.md

 ## Development

+### Build System Optimizations

+The project uses Vite with advanced build optimizations for optimal performance:

+- **Environment-Specific Builds**: Different configurations for development and production
+- **Bundle Optimization**: Advanced code splitting with vendor chunks for React, utilities, drag-and-drop, and Socket.io
+- **Cache Busting**: Automatic hash generation for all assets to ensure proper cache invalidation
+- **Tree Shaking**: Dead code elimination for smaller bundle sizes
+- **Minification**: Terser with environment-specific console.log removal
+- **Modern Targets**: ES2020 for production, ESNext for development
+- **Source Maps**: Enabled in development, disabled in production for security

 ### Testing Framework Migration

 The project has been fully migrated from Jest to Vitest for improved performance and better TypeScript integration: